ASmushyCell/TFM-BISM-analysis/README.md

 ## IMPORTANT NOTES, TROUBLESHOOTING AND COMMON ISSUES

 - In some cases, the bead images may appear slightly shaky, with small shifts in X and Y, as microscopes are not always perfectly stable.
 In such situations, a stronger alignment plugin for FIJI can help correct these drifts.
-The plugin aligns image stacks using object detection.
 You can find it here: [Linear Stack Alignment with SIFT](https://imagej.net/plugins/linear-stack-alignment-with-sift).
 It is recommended to use this plugin before running the rest of the pipeline.

 > [!TIP]